abhisheksrocks/async_button/README.md

 );
 ```

 Too much?
-You can make use of the following constructor instead.
-This has some pre-defined styles
+We have created a custom constructor that uses the exact values for `loadingStyle`, `successStyle` and `failureStyle` as above

 ```dart
 AsyncElevatedButton.withDefaultStyles(